 Posterior Lumbar Interbody Fusion

-MIS TLIF is a surgical technique used by spine surgeons.
+The minimally invasive PLIF procedures is generally used to treat back or leg pain caused by degenerative disc disease.
+The surgeon will stabilize the spine by fusing vertebrae together with bone graft material.
 The goal of the procedure is to stabilize your spine, reduce back pain and lessen leg pain.

 During the procedure, you will lie face down on the operating table.
 Your surgeon will access your spine through a small incision in your back to minimize the disruption of muscle tissue.